drugis/addis-core/docs/api/index.md

  - The topic URI is inferred from the RDF content, as the unique root of the RDF graph

 It is likely that the latter is a good default, and the former will be needed for more advanced use cases.
+If the `X-TrialVerse-Subject` header is not present, and the graph has no unique root, the server responds with `400 Bad Request`.

 Versions of datasets
 --------------------